kopia/kopia/site/content/docs/Advanced/Ransomware Protection/_index.md

  * Kopia's Google Cloud Services (GCS) engine provides neither restricted access key nor object-lock support.
     * Google's S3 compatibility layer does not provide sufficient access controls to use these features, and thus Kopia cannot use the ransomware mitigation discussed on this page with GCS at this time.
-* Kopia's Azure storage engine supports object-locks for ransomware protection.
+* Kopia's Azure & Google storage engines support object-locks for ransomware protection.

 ### Using application keys to protect your data